 Jim Haynes is an Australian writer, entertainer, broadcaster, humourist, songwriter and historian.

-The son of British migrants, Haynes was born in Sydney and attended Sydney Boys’ High School and Sydney Teachers’ College and later gained two masters’ degrees in literature, from New England University and the University of Wales.
+The son of British migrants, he was born in Sydney and attended Sydney Boys’ High School and Sydney Teachers’ College and later gained two masters’ degrees in literature, from the University of New England and the University of Wales.
 He sang in a folk trio at Teachers’ College and was a member of various bands while teaching in country towns, in between several periods living in the UK.

 He embarked on a career as an entertainer, performing at clubs and touring a school show called ‘Singabout Australia’.
 His break came when Warner Chappel signed him to a publishing deal and two songs from his album It’s Nothing Serious, produced by Greg Champion, became hits.
-Don’t Call Wagga Wagga Wagga, recorded with Champion and Ted Egan, was a number 2 hitin 1994 and Since Cheryl Went Feral, topped the country charts for 5 weeks in 1995.
+Don’t Call Wagga Wagga Wagga, recorded with Champion and Ted Egan, was a hit in 1994 and Since Cheryl Went Feral, topped the country charts for 5 weeks in 1995 and crossed over onto the pop charts.

-Haynes signed a three record deal with ABC Music and began touring his own show and also touring with other artists like Slim Dusty, Adam Brand, Melinda Schneider, Greg Champion and Beccy Cole.
-He has since recorded quite a few albums of songs, verse and humour on his own label Singabout Australia.
+Haynes signed a three record deal with ABC Music and began touring his own show.
+He has also toured with other artists like Slim Dusty, Frank Ifield, Melinda Schneider, Beccy Cole, Greg Champion and Adam Brand.
+He has recorded quite a few albums of songs, verse and humour on his own label Singabout Australia.

 A double CD of old material, The Complete Jim Haynes Collection, was released in 2011 and an album of new songs, Galah Occasion, appeared in 2012, featuring duets with Wayne Horsburgh and Melanie Dyer.